 Added to that, a visit to Granville Island is a must when you’re in the city as this old shopping district has some fabulous art and culture-based entertainment that will keep everyone happy.
 Ballet is also a popular choice and a wonderfully alternative way to spend an evening in the city.

 Laugh Your Head Off

 A short hop, skip and a jump from seeing a play, you also may or may not know that improvisational comedy is a pretty big deal in Vancouver.
-It’s known as Theatre Sports, and some of the world best improv comedians have either hailed from the city or performed here.
+It’s known as Theater Sports, and some of the world best improv comedians have either hailed from the city or performed here.
 The likes of the late, great Robin Williams was a regular, and Whose Line is it Anyway alumni Colin Mochrie and Ryan Stiles used to tread the boards here before becoming famous.

-As such, you just might catch the next big thing in any number of improv theatres or comedy venues around the city, and if you’re lucky, sometimes a household name can drop in if they’re shooting a movie locally.
+As such, you just might catch the next big thing in any number of improv theaters or comedy venues around the city, and if you’re lucky, sometimes a household name can drop in if they’re shooting a movie locally.
 Vancouver is a massive Hollywood filming location after all!

 Go to Bed

 This is only a slice of what Vancouver offers the creatures of the night among us, but there are even more things to see and do during the day.
 So sometimes, it’s just better to go to bed.
 You can always go out tomorrow night again!